JasonKrahn/winnpro-website/content/pages/home.md

       services, our team strategically controls the key elements of time, quality, flexibility, risk and cost.
 Our team ensures your goals are met and results are delivered.
-Combining the science of project management with the art of our experience and knowledge, we direct and motivate all parties involved in a project in order to ensure its success
+Combining the science of project management with te art of our experience and knowledge, we direct and motivate all parties involved in a project in order to ensure its success
   - description: We specialize in construction management/general contracting services, an innovative procurement method that involves early partnering